centau/vide/docs/tut/crash-course/7-reactive-component.md

 local count = source(0)

-Counter {
+CountDisplay {
     count = count
 }

-count(1) -- the Counter component will update to display this count
+count(1) -- the CountDisplay component will update to display this count
 ```

 Sources can be created internally or passed in from externally, there are no